ramandrosoa/My-Music/content/_index.md

 draft: false
 ---

 Hello, and welcome!
-I’m Minah Ramandrosoa (@mufu.composer). <br>
+I’m Minah (@mufu.composer). <br>
-Feel free to explore, download, and connect—music is meant to be shared.
+Feel free to explore and connect—music is meant to be shared.